 Seven graduating Chemistry students honored for scholarship, research, teaching, and departmental citizenship

-Congratulations to Kathy Huynh, Jackie Gu, Ximena Levya Peralta, Valentina Rangel-Angarita, Risha Chakraborty, Conor Rooney, and Nicole Piekut.
+Congratulations to Kathy Huynh, Jackie Gu, Ximena Leyva Peralta, Valentina Rangel-Angarita, Risha Chakraborty, Conor Rooney, and Nicole Piekut.

 -